Let’s look at the best free tools for YouTubers and how you can use them to grow your YouTube channel and create better videos.

 Thumbnails can make or break your videos.

-5. YouTube Creator Studio (& App)
+5. YouTube Creator Studio (and App)

-For example, if it shows that people are leaving a specific video after 4 minutes, you can then go to that video and see what could be causing them to leave.
-Perhaps you went too far off-topic, the delivery became boring, or you mentioned they should like and subscribe and you hadn’t yet given them a reason to.
+For example, if it shows that people are leaving a specific video after 4 minutes, you can go to that video and see what could be causing them to leave.
+Perhaps you went too far off-topic, the delivery became boring, or you mentioned they should like and subscribe and hadn’t yet given them a reason to.
 You can take this learning and then improve your videos for the future.

 Warning: checking your real-time views can become addictive.

-You no longer need to head into a video to reply to a comment, you can do it right there on your phone.
+You no longer need to head into a video to reply to a comment; you can do it on your phone.

-Whether the comment was on a video you posted a day ago or a year ago, new comments appear in chronological order so you know exactly what’s happening on your channel.
+Whether the comment was on a video you posted a day ago, or a year ago, new comments appear in chronological order, so you know exactly what’s happening on your channel.

 VidIQ is also a free extension & offers a few useful additional features.

 My favorite is the ability to see the subscriber count of people commenting on videos without visiting their channel.
 This can be very useful if you want to connect and collaborate with people within your niche.

 You’ll also be able to see the like ratios for videos in search results, which can be a useful tool if you’re looking for video ideas, as you can find videos that rank well but have poor ratios, see what people don’t like about them, and then create better or more comprehensive videos.